sgsib128/UoEOCom/README.md

 Amendable
 Reusable
 Sustainable
-Group/team work is a key aspect of a computer science practitioner’s everyday work life.
+Group/team work is a key aspect of a computing practitioner’s everyday work life.
 So, it is essential to ensure you have a consistent style, whichever coding language you use.
 During the course, this will help to ensure your group can collaborate efficiently on projects.
 It will also ensure that your work can be assessed correctly by your peers and tutors.

 Most organisations have their own guides for the various programming languages used in a project.
 One commonly used source for Python is PEP8.
 However, if you are a beginner, this might be a difficult document to read.
 A simplified version can be found here and on this site.